 What Are The Various Types Of Annuity Accounts?

 Generally, there are four types of annuities for consumers to choose from.
 The only account that exposes the invested principal to market loss is a variable annuity.
 The other three types (fixed, indexed and immediate) are all safe and insured accounts that will not lose value when the stock and bond markets fluctuate.
 Additionally, all annuities can provide regular income in good economic times and bad.

-Fixed, indexed, and immediate annuities have been purchased by investors for years to generate regular income and to protect retirement and non-retirement accounts alike.
-If they are such bad investments, then why are they often used in private and public pensions, structured settlements, lottery payments, and a host of other guaranteed contracts?
+Fixed, indexed, and immediate annuities have been purchased for years to generate regular income and to protect retirement and non-retirement accounts alike.
+If they are so bad, then why are they often used in private and public pensions, structured settlements, lottery payments, and a host of other guaranteed contracts?

-The fact is annuities are not bad investments.
-While it is true that annuity accounts pay commissions, have early surrender penalties, and can be longer term in nature; there is a place for them in most investment portfolios.
+The fact is annuities work well for many.
+While it is true that annuity accounts pay commissions, have early surrender penalties, and can be longer term in nature; there is a place for them in most retirement plans.
 When used properly, they provide a much needed insurance policy against income and/or stock market loss.

 Stock market salespeople will have you believe that a balanced portfolio consists of stocks and bonds that are invested domestically and abroad.
 That theory was put to the test with the “Great Recession” of 2008 and failed miserably.
 All market based investment classes lost considerable value and as it turned out bonds were no safer than stocks.

 It is true that overall markets have rebounded, but the volatile swings and so-called Black Swan events are here to stay.
 Younger investors might be able to better deal with such extreme fluctuations, but those who are in or near retirement often cannot weather such storms.